jmiller656/Dungeons-and-Dragons-name-generator/readme.md

 <br />
 Here's one more example for using all of the above arguments: `python generate.py --seed J --numnames 10 --maxlen 10`<br />
 This sample will make 10 names starting with the letter J and will cut them off at a max of 10 characters long

+### Disclaimer
+Not all names are guaranteed to be unique at the moment, sorry.